Heaven (Beyoncé song): Background

 "Heaven" was written and produced by Beyoncé and Boots.
 It was recorded with the guidance of Boots, Stuart White and Rob Cohen at three studios: Westlake Recording Studios in West Hollywood, California as well as Jungle City Studios and Oven Studios, both located in New York City.
 The audio engineering was finished by Ramon Rivas with assistance from Christian Humphreys.
 All instruments in "Heaven" are played by Boots.
 Tony Maserati and Stuart White mixed the song at Mirrorball Studios in North Hollywood, California.
 James Krausse engineered the mix with the assistance of Justin Hergett.
 The audio mastering was completed by Tom Coyne and Aya Merrill at Sterling Sound in New York City.
 The song was recorded following the shooting for the music video of "XO", in August 2013.
 Beyoncé recorded it the same night and the song was finalized in a week.

 Upon the release of "Heaven", fans and media speculated that it was dedicated to the child Beyoncé lost during a miscarriage.
 The singer publicly talked about the miscarriage which happened before the birth of Blue Ivy during an appearance on The Oprah Winfrey Show and her HBO documentary Life Is But a Dream (2013).
 Beyoncé also wrote and recorded a song called "Heartbeat" to cope with the loss, which did not make it on the album.
 Her husband, rapper Jay Z, had also mentioned the miscarriage in his song "Glory" (2012) released after the birth of Blue Ivy.
-The experience made her doubt the fact that she will have children in the future and she described it as "one of the hardest things" she had to endure.
+The experience made her doubt whether she would have children in the future, and she described it as "one of the hardest things" she had to endure.

 Boots explained that there were multiple connotations to the lyrics of the song.
 With website Genius, he clarified that he was not in a position to confirm the subject matter, further noting that each listener could interpret it in their own way.
 He elaborated, "The main point was to ease the hearts and minds of anyone who have suffered from an unthinkable loss.
 I also originally wrote the song as comfort to the idea that death is a part of the cycle of life and a loved one's life should be celebrated.
 In New Orleans, a funeral in some ways is a parade.
 They march through the streets with the casket and play jazz.
 Think of it as one final celebration."
 Beyoncé explained on her iTunes Radio channel that "Heaven" was about "death and finding the strength in knowing that someone had an incredible life and that giving you some type of closure".
 Todd Tourso, the director of the song's music video, stated that "Heaven" was inspired by the death of her mother's best friend and its impact on her life.